-This loaf is somewhere between standard white sourdough bread and brioche.
+This loaf is somewhere between a standard white sourdough sandwich bread and sourdough brioche.
 Whilst the dough is enriched with milk and butter, it isn’t nearly as buttery or sweet as a brioche.
-The texture of the bread is firmer, but it isn’t as airy as our Crusty Sourdough Loaf which makes it perfect for toasting and buttering, without butter melting through the wholes.
+The texture of the bread is firmer, but it isn’t as airy as our Crusty Sourdough Loaf which makes it perfect for toasting and buttering, without butter melting through the holes.

 You will also need a 2lbs loaf tin to take the bread in.

 This Cinnamon Raisin Sourdough uses simple everyday ingredients, most of which the majority of us have in our kitchen at any one time.

 - active sourdough starter: strong and active, 100% hydration.